 Basin Boundary Modifications

-After the Basin Boundary Emergency Regulations were adopted we provided an online to inform local agencies and the public about the existing Bulletin 118 groundwater basins and other relevant geologic and geographic data.
-DWR’s enables local agencies to submit their requests for basin boundary modifications online and the public to view those requests and provide comment.
+After the Basin Boundary Emergency Regulations were adopted DWR provided an online to inform local agencies and the public about the existing Bulletin 118 groundwater basins and other relevant geologic and geographic data.
+DWR’s enabled local agencies to submit their requests for Basin Boundary Modifications online and the public to view those requests and public comments.

 Access the Results

 - Final 2018 Basin Boundary Modifications released February 11, 2019

 - The next Basin Boundary Modifications period is not scheduled and is not anticipated prior to 2022

 The Final 2016 Basin Boundary Modifications were developed through DWR's technical review of basin boundary modification requests and public comment made during the submission period, January 1, 2016 through March 31, 2016.
 DWR then held a series of public meetings to present the Draft Approved Basin Boundary Modifications, provide an overview of the BBMRS and technical review process, answer clarifying questions and receive further public comments on the Draft Approved Basin Boundary Modification submissions.
 After a technical review of the requests and public comments, DWR developed the list of 2016 Final Basin Boundary Modifications and adopted them into the 2016 Bulletin 118 Interim Update.

 There were many complex issues and challenges associated with the Bulletin 118 – Update 2003 basin boundaries.
 We met and continue to do so with various organizations, agencies, and individual experts to receive input on these basin boundary issues that create potential difficulties with SGMA implementation.
 We have and will continue to consider these basin boundary issues and challenges throughout the rule‐making process.